Times Square in New York: Is it worth a visit?

 Many New Yorkers avoid Times Square due to the crowds.
 For them, it’s mainly a tourist zone.
 Still, they recognize its importance to the city and its economy.
 Some even quietly enjoy the energy when they do stop by.

-My 5 Tips for Visiting Times Square
+My tips for visiting Times Square

-1. Visit Times Square After Sunset
+1. Visit Times Square at night

-Picture of Edward
+Picture of New York Info

-Author New York Info
+New York Info